 - 1. Close and secure all doors.

 - 2. Position the seat for comfortable driving.

-- Adjust rear view mirrors.
+- 3. Adjust rear view mirrors.

 - 4. Fasten seat belts.

-- Check that warning indicators illuminate when turning the ignition on.
-See Instrument Panel Overview

 Brakes

 Do not let the vehicle run down hills or coast with the engine off, as the power assistance does not operate.